wyhitcs/data-protection/README.md

   - Google Latitude

 ####Why is this a problem?
-- do you want to be seen at certain location 例子见23
+- do you want to be seen at certain location (abortion clinic, AIDS clinic, business competitor, or political headquarters)
-- what can be automatically inferred about a person based on location? 见23
+- what can be automatically inferred about a person based on location?
+  - any important location...
+    - desk in a building
+    - home location
+    - future locations
+  - and even identification!

 ###RFID Technology
 - Radio Frequency Identification